Tuesday, 16 February 2016

 Gagarin and his hat

-My career as a journalist has presented opportunities to interview people from all walks of life, not to mention many pioneering spacemen and women.
+My career as a journalist has presented many wonderful opportunities to interview people from all walks of life, not to mention a considerable number of pioneering spacemen and women.

 Yuri Gagarin, the first human to orbit Earth, was of course before my time.
 He died tragically in 1968, just as America was preparing to send its first citizens to the Moon and I was still learning my ABCs.